microsoft/CSS-SystemCenter-ServiceManager/docs/index.md

-This site contains scripts for supporting and troubleshooting Microsoft Service Manager.
+This site contains scripts for supporting and troubleshooting Microsoft Service Manager (SCSM).
+The scripts are intended for identifying and resolving a wide range of issues regarding SCSM.

 They are developed and maintained by members of the Microsoft System Center technical support team.

 | Script Info                                                                                | Download                                                                                                            |
 | ----------------------------------------  | ------------------------------------------------------------------------------------------------------------------- |